wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 = What version of Shopp do I need? =

-This 1.0 version has been tested with Shopp 1.1.9.

-If you are testing Shopp 1.2 beta please download our 1.2 version from the <a href="http://wordpress.org/extend/plugins/shopp-facebook-like-button-sflb/download/">Download page</a>.
+This 1.2 version of the plugin has been tested with Shopp 1.2.5 release.
+If you are using Shopp 1.1.9, please download version 1.0 of this plugin.

 == Screenshots ==